Dee Dee Bridgewater: Biography

 She subsequently appeared in several other stage productions.
 After touring France in 1984 with the musical Sophisticated Ladies, she moved to Paris in 1986.
 The same year saw her in Lady Day, as Billie Holiday, for which role she was nominated for the Laurence Olivier Award, as well as recording the song "Precious Thing" with Ray Charles, featured on her album Victim of Love.

-In the late 1980s and early 1990s, she returned from the world of Pop and Contemporary R&B to Jazz.
+In the late 1980s and early 1990s, she returned from the world of pop and contemporary R&B to jazz.
 She performed at the Sanremo Music Festival in Italy and the Montreux Jazz Festival in 1990, and four years later, she finally collaborated with Horace Silver, whom she had long admired, and released the album Love and Peace: A Tribute to Horace Silver.
-Performed also at the San Francisco Jazz Festival (1996).
+She also performed at the San Francisco Jazz Festival (1996).
 Her 1997 tribute album Dear Ella won her the 1998 Grammy Award for Best Jazz Vocal Album, and the 1998 album Live at Yoshi's was also worth a Grammy nomination.
-Performed again at the Monterey Jazz Festival (1998).
+She performed again at the Monterey Jazz Festival in 1998.
 She has also explored on This Is New (2002) the songs of Kurt Weill, and, on her next album J'ai deux amours (2005), the French Classics.

 Her album Red Earth, released in 2007, features Africa-inspired themes and contributions by numerous musicians from Mali.
-Performed at the San Francisco Jazz Festival (2007).
+She performed at the San Francisco Jazz Festival (2007).
 On December 8, 2007, she performed with the Terence Blanchard Quintet at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 She tours frequently, including overseas gigs around the world.
-October 16, 2009 found her opening the Shanghai JZ Jazz Festival, in which she sang tunes associated with Ella Fitzgerald, along with Ellington compositions and other jazz standards.
+October 16, 2009, found her opening the Shanghai JZ Jazz Festival, in which she sang tunes associated with Ella Fitzgerald, along with Ellington compositions and other jazz standards.